Homomorphic encryption and some black box attacks: Black box algebra

 \subsection{Axiomatic description of black box algebraic structures}

-A \emph{black box algebraic structure} $\XX$ is a black box (or an oracle, or a device, or an algorithm) operating with $0$--$1$ strings of uniform length which encrypt (not necessarily in a unique way) elements of some algebraic structure $A$.
+A \emph{black box algebraic structure} $\XX$ is a black box (device, algorithm, or oracle) which produces and operates with $0$--$1$ strings of uniform length $l(\XX)$ encrypting (not necessarily in a unique way) elements of some fixed algebraic structure $A$: if $\bx{x}$ is one of these strings then it corresponds to a unique (but unknown to us) element $\pi(\bx{x}) \in A$.
+Here, $\pi$ is the decrypting map, not necessarily known to us in advance.
+We call the strings produced or computed by $\XX$ \emph{cryptoelements}.

-In algorithms described in this paper, we have to build new black boxes (frequently for the same algebraic structure) from existing ones and work with several black box structures at once.
-For that reason we specify the functionality of a family $\mathcal{X}$ of black boxes $\XX$ by the following axioms.

-\begin{itemize} \item[\textbf{BB1}] Each $\XX$ produces cryptoelements as strings of fixed length $l(\XX)$ (which depends on $\XX$) encrypting random (almost) uniformly distributed elements from some algebraic structure $A$; this is done in probabilistic time polynomial in $l(\XX)$. \item[\textbf{BB2}] Each $\XX$ computes, in probabilistic time polynomial in $l(\XX)$, cryptoelements encrypting the outputs of algebraic operations applied to given cryptoelements. \item[\textbf{BB3}] Each $\XX$ decides, in probabilistic time polynomial in $l(\XX)$, whether two cryptoelements encrypt the same element in $A$. \end{itemize}
+Our axioms for black boxes are the same as in \cite{BY2020-sl2,BY2014,BY2018}, but stated in a more formal language. \bi \item[\textbf{BB1}] On request, $\XX$ produces a `random' cryptoelement $\bx{x}$ as a string of fixed length $l(\XX)$, which depends on $\XX$, which encrypts an element $\pi(x)$ of some fixed explicitly given algebraic structure $A$; this is done in time polynomial in $l(\XX)$.
+When this procedure is repeated, the elements $\pi(\bx{x}_1), \pi(\bx{x}_2),\dots$ are independent and uniformly distributed in $A$. \ei

+To avoid messy notation, we assume that operations on $A$ are unary or binary; a general case can be treated in exactly the same way.

+\bi \item[\textbf{BB2}] On request, $\XX$ performs algebraic operations on the encrypted strings which correspond to operations in $A$ in a way which makes the map $\pi$ (unknown to us!) a homomorphism: for every binary (unary case is similar) operation $\boxdot $ and strings $\bx{x}$ and $\bx{y}$ produced or computed by $\XX$,